-All of our MBS are designated as "available-for-sale" and, as such, are reflected at their fair value, with the difference between amortized cost and fair value reflected in accumulated other comprehensive income/(loss), a component of Stockholders' Equity.
-(See Note 12 to the consolidated financial statements, included under Item 1 of this quarterly report on Form 10-Q.) The fair value of our MBS fluctuates primarily due to changes in interest rates and other factors.
-At June 30, 2009, our investments were primarily comprised of Agency MBS and Senior MBS.
-While changes in the fair value of our Agency MBS is generally not credit-related, the illiquidity in the markets and the increase in market yields has had a significant negative impact on the market value of our non-Agency MBS.
-At June 30, 2009, our non-Agency MBS, which were primarily comprised of Senior MBS, had a fair value of \$540.0 million and an amortized cost of \$622.2 million.
+All of our MBS are designated as "available-for-sale" and, as such, are reported at their fair value.
+The difference between amortized cost and fair value of our MBS is reflected in accumulated other comprehensive income/(loss), a component of Stockholders' Equity, except that credit impairments that are identified as other-than-temporary are recognized through earnings.
+Changes in the fair value of our MBS Forwards are reported in earnings.
+(See Note 13 to the consolidated financial statements, included under Item 1 of this quarterly report on Form 10-Q.) The fair value of our MBS and MBS Forwards fluctuate primarily due to changes in interest rates and yield curves.
+At September 30, 2009, our investments were primarily comprised of Agency MBS and non-Agency MBS, substantially all of which were Senior MBS.
+While changes in the fair value of our Agency MBS is generally not credit-related, changes in the fair value of our non-Agency MBS and MBS Forwards may reflect both market conditions and credit risk.
+At September 30, 2009, our non-Agency MBS had a fair value of \$947.6 million and an amortized cost of \$925.3 million, comprised of gross unrealized gains of \$98.9 million and gross unrealized losses of \$76.5 million.
+Our MBS Forwards included MBS with a fair value of \$215.2 million, including mark-to-market adjustments of \$148,000, which were included in the net gain recognized on our MBS Forwards for the three and nine months ended September 30, 2009.

-Our Senior MBS are secured by pools of residential mortgages, which are not guaranteed by the U.S. Government, any federal agency or any federally chartered corporation, but rather are the most senior classes from their respective securitizations.
-The loans collateralizing our Senior MBS are primarily comprised of Hybrids, with fixed-rate periods generally ranging from three to ten years, and, to a lesser extent, ARMs.
+Our non-Agency MBS are secured by pools of residential mortgages, which are not guaranteed by the U.S. Government, any federal agency or any federally chartered corporation, but rather are primarily Senior MBS, which are the senior most classes from their respective securitizations.
+The loans collateralizing our non-Agency MBS are primarily comprised of Hybrids, with fixed-rate periods generally ranging from three to ten years, and, to a lesser extent, ARMs and fixed-rate mortgages.
+At September 30, 2009, 99.2% of our non-Agency MBS were ARM-MBS and 0.8% were fixed-rate MBS and 99.9% of our non-Agency MBS were Senior MBS.